 How to reset DNS and park your domain

 If your DNS records are in disarray, one easy way to set things back to "factory default" is to park your domain.
-By clicking the "Park Domain" button under "Details." in Domain Management, you can set your domain back to the original landing page, or the "for sale" page if you've listed the domain in the marketplace.
+By parking your domain in Domain Management, you can set your domain back to the original landing page we provide, or the "for sale" page if you've listed the domain in the Marketplace.

 ⚠️️ Please note